Click here to go back to Getting Started: Setting up my PC

 - If a pin is to have its logic level inverted, you MUST do it here in the ESS's Pins Config.
 Do not invert a pin's logic level in the Mach Config!
 That will just cause problems.

-- Alias names are MUCH easier to troubleshoot if you use this suggested naming convention.
+- While optional, we strongly recommend that you assign an Alias name for each pin you wish to use.
+Each Alias must be unique.
+Alias names are MUCH easier to troubleshoot if you use this suggested naming convention.
 This will also make it VERY obvious as to which type of signal you are dealing with at the Mach configuration level.
 This is optional, but it will help to catch and prevent mistakes!

 - Use a ‘MOTOR N’ prefix for motor Step, Direction, Quadrature and CW/CCW signals going out.